Search Articles

 City, State

-The most basic estate planning document is a will.
-If you do not have a will directing who will inherit your assets, your estate will be distributed according to state law.
-If you are single, most states provide that your estate will go to your children or to other living relatives if you don't have children.
-If you have absolutely no living relatives, then your estate will go to the state.
-You may not want to leave your entire estate to relatives -- you may have close friends or charities that you feel should get something.
+If you have absolutely no living relatives and no will, then your estate will go to the state.
+Or, you may not want to leave your entire estate to relatives – you may have close friends or charities that you feel should get something.
 Without a will, you have no way of directing where your property goes.
+(Learn more about what happens if you die without a will in another article.)

-If you are planning to give away a lot of your money, there are ways to do that efficiently through the annual gift tax exclusion and charitable remainder trusts.
+If you are planning to give away your money, there are ways to do that efficiently through the annual gift tax exclusion and charitable remainder trusts.
 Other estate planning documents to consider are a revocable living trust and a living will.

-Finally, for singles who are unmarried but have a partner, an estate plan is arguably even more important than for married couples because without one, unmarried couples won’t be able to make end-of-life decisions or inherit from each other.
+Finally, for singles who are unmarried but have a partner, an estate plan is arguably even more important than for married couples.
+Without one, unmarried couples won’t be able to make end-of-life decisions or inherit from each other.

 Don't think that because you are single, you don't need an estate plan.
-Contact your attorney to find out what estate planning documents you need to assure your wishes will be carried out and those you care about will be protected.To find an attorney near you, go here: https://www.elderlawanswers.com/elder-law-attorneys.
+Contact an experienced estate planning attorney near you to determine what documents you need to assure your wishes will be carried out and those you love will be protected after you are gone.

 Created date: 10/10/2012